asood-life/baxter-sma/README.md

    </p>

    <p>
       By focusing on these elements, we aim to create a robust framework that will enable the agent to learn and perform simultaneous tasks with increasing complexity.
-This approach will help in understanding how reinforcement learning algorithms can be utilized to achieve and potentially surpass human-like proficiency in coordinated tasks.
+This approach will help in understanding how RL algorithms can be utilized to achieve and surpass human-like proficiency in coordinated tasks.
    </p>

    <ol>